-We know that some people will welcome the prospect of ending shielding, while others will be concerned about what this could mean for them and their families and may wish to continue taking extra precautions to avoid exposure to COVID-19.
-This is particularly true as people contemplate returning to work or making decisions about sending children back to school.
+We know that some people welcome the prospect of not having to shield, while others are concerned about what this could mean for them and their families and may wish to continue taking extra precautions to avoid exposure to COVID-19.
+This is particularly relevant if people are expected to return to work or children to attend school.

-It is advisable you contact your neuromuscular specialist to discuss your approach to shielding, as there are many factors that contribute to the level of risk you face.
+It is advisable you contact your neuromuscular specialist to discuss your individual / family approach to shielding, as there are many factors that contribute to the level of risk you face.
 These include your neuromuscular condition as well as factors such as other health conditions you may have and your age.
 Your neuromuscular specialist will have knowledge of your individual health and circumstances and is best placed to provide specific advice.
-Please note that services will be receiving a high volume of enquiries following the announcement of changes to the guidance on shielding and are also adapting to a new way of working with some staff seconded to other roles.
+Please note that services are likely to be receiving a high volume of enquiries and may also adapting to a new way of working with some staff seconded to other roles.

 The FAQs have been grouped by the main issue being addressed, but please be aware there may be overlap.
 The date of the advice appears at the end of each question / answer.

 - If you or your child are on nusinersen treatment, you will find the latest information on this page.
 You may find it helpful to watch our webinars about virtual assessments and coming to clinic.

 - The British Paediatric Neurology Association (BPNA) has developed a guidance document for paediatric neurology services about the management of paediatric neurology patients during the coronavirus pandemic

 - The Association of British Neurologists (ABN) have published detailed Guidance on COVID-19 for people with neurological conditions, their doctors and carers through a link on their page here.

 - If you have questions about health and social care packages and how these may be impacted, go here.